 The Rolling Stones musicians Mick Jagger and Keith Richards grew up in Dartford.
 You can find Darwin’s home at Down House where he wrote “On the Origin of Species”.
 Dickens has a special place in Kent’s history and the county is dotted with sites to visit including the Dickens Museum, Restoration House and the annual Dickens festival held in June at Broadstairs.

 If you are looking for shopping then visit Canterbury, Tunbridge Wells or the Blue Water shopping centre at Dartford.
+Be sure to check out car boot sales in Kent guide.

 Kent has a wide selection of annual events including the Whitstable Oyster festival in July, Margate’s August Soul Weekend, Ramsgate Festival and the Canterbury Festival – an international arts festival.